-4.1 Abnormal returns around option grants
+4.1.
+Abnormal returns around option grants

-Figure 3 displays the average cumulative abnormal returns from 30 trading days before through 30 trading days after the 3,735 option grants in our sample.
-Following Lie (2005), we calculate abnormal returns as the difference between the stock returns of the granting firm and the returns predicted by Fama and French's (1993) three-factor model, where the estimation period is the year ending 50 days before the grant date.
+Fig. 3 displays the average cumulative abnormal returns from 30 trading days before through 30 trading days after the 3,735 option grants in our sample.
+Following Lie (2005), we calculate abnormal returns as the difference between the stock returns of the granting firm and the returns predicted by the Fama and French (1993) three-factor model, in which the estimation period is the year ending 50 days before the grant date.
 The average stock prices (after controlling for the predicted effect from the three-factor model) start to decline slowly at least 30 trading days before the grants.
 The decline becomes more rapid about a week before the grants.
-The average cumulative abnormal return from day -30 through day -5 is -0.73%, or -0.03% per day, and from day -4 through day 0 it is -0.61%, or -0.12% per day.
+The average cumulative abnormal return from day -30 through day -5 is -0.73%, or -0.03% day, and from day -4 through day 0 it is -0.61%, or -0.12% day.
 The prices tend to increase immediately after the grants, first quickly, then more gradually.
-The average cumulative abnormal return from day 1 through day +5 is 1.55%, or 0.31% per day, and from day +5 through day +30 it is 1.06%, or 0.04% per day.
+The average cumulative abnormal return from day 1 through day +5 is 1.55%, or 0.31% day, and from day +5 through day +30 it is 1.06%, or 0.04% day.

 The results reported here suggest that SEC's new reporting requirement, at least at its current level of enforcement, did not entirely eliminate the abnormal return patterns around executive option grants.
-However, when compared to Lie's (2005) results, which show that the pattern had intensified over time, it appears at first glance that the new requirement at least moderated the pattern.
-To compare more formally the abnormal return pattern before and after the new reporting requirement, we contrast our results with those for Lie's (2005) subsample of CEO option grants between 1/1/2000 and 8/28/2002.
-As we did with our sample, we exclude grants that are deemed to be scheduled based on our tight definition of scheduled grants.
+However, when compared with Lie's (2005) results, which show that the pattern had intensified over time, it appears at first glance that the new requirement at least moderated the pattern.
+To compare more formally the abnormal return pattern before and after the new reporting requirement, we contrast our results with those for Lie's (2005) subsample of CEO option grants between January 1, 2000 and